topdev0401/topdev0401/README.md

 ### Hi there 👋
 ### Full Stack Web Developer

-Full stack developer with 6+ years of experience in both front-end and back-end development, and professional website and application development.
-I’m very familiar with website and app development and spearheaded successful build of websites in MERN stack, Django as a backend framework in large projects.
-I'm very confident with my skills and experience in web development and would be happy to do my best on my client’s project.

-I have a lot of experience with Web/Application Development and my major stack is the MERN stack.
-I can make sure that I’d be the perfect developer for your project with my professional skills and experience.
+Efficient Full Stack Developer with 5 years of experience in web development.
+Strong experience in Javascript Engineering in both F/E and B/E. Worked on 7+ large projects with professional teams and love to work with startups and small companies.
+Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a Full-stack Developer.
 - Good experience in Agile/Scrum Software Development Methodology and team collaboration in Slack and Jira
 - I have good communication skills in English